jeremiah-shaulov/deno_php_world/README.md

 			await request.post.parse(); // if you want to access POST parameters and uploaded files (otherwise request.post will contain nothing) request.responseHeaders.set('content-type', 'text/html');
 			await request.respond({status: 200, body: 'Empty page'});
+		},
+		onerror(error: Error)
+		{
+		},
+		onend()
+		{
 		}
 	}
 );
 ```

-For each incoming request, first `onisphp()` will be called, to check is this a PHP script.
+For each incoming request, first `onisphp()` will be called, to check if this is a PHP script.
 If you return true, the request will be forwarded to the backend PHP-FPM service.
 If you return false, then `onrequest()` will be called, where you can handle this request.
 To handle it, you need to call `await request.respond()`, and if you don't do that, a 404 response will be sent the client (await is required).